Sustainability in raw material extraction

 Since the amendment of the BNatschG in 2010, German Federal States are obliged to create compensation directories for all interventions in nature.
 However, these take various forms and are not publicly available in all Federal States.

-Example of the transparency of compensation directories in Baden-Wuerttemberg10
+Example of the transparency of compensation directories in Baden-Wuerttemberg11

 The basis for the compensation directory in Baden-Wuerttemberg is formed by Section 17(6) of the BNatSchG and Section 18 of NatSchG BW, the compensation directory regulation (KompVzVO) and the eco-account regulation (ÖKVO) of the State, which provide for the obligation to make documentation available for the public.
 The latter two regulations can be downloaded from the website of the Baden-Wuerttemberg State Law:

-A central overview of the total number of all interventions in Baden-Wuerttemberg, including their compensatory measures, is not available; however, the legal environmental protection eco-account measures and the compensatory measures already assigned to an intervention under nature conservation law can be accessed via the Internet sites of the responsible nature conservation sub-authorities at city and county levels (https://www. lubw.baden-wuerttemberg.de/natur-und-landschaft/ oeffentliches-verzeichnis-abteilung-oekokonto).
+A central overview of the total number of all interventions in Baden-Wuerttemberg, including their compensatory measures which have been authorised since April 2011, the legal environmental protection eco-account measures and the compensatory measures already assigned to an intervention under nature conservation law can be accessed centrally via the data and map service of the Baden-Württemberg Regional Office for the Environment (Landesanstalt für Umwelt Baden-Württemberg) since autumn 2024.

-There, you can view the following information on the nature conservation compensatory measures of the districts:
+There, you can view the following information on the nature conservation compensatory measures:

 The following information on eco-account measures can also be accessed: